 Broadband speeds: A guide for consumers to the new Code of Practice

-Ofcom is the independent regulator and competition authority for the UK's communications industries, television, radio, telecommunications and wireless communications services.
+Ofcom is the independent regulator and competition authority for the UK's communications industries, television, radio, telecommunications, wireless communications and postal services.

 One of our jobs is to make sure that healthy competition brings us all a wide choice of services, together with high quality and good value for money.

-In the case of broadband, around seven out of ten of us now have this service at home, and that’s a rising trend we’re keen to encourage.
-At the same time, this popularity makes it all the more important that the broadband companies (the ‘ISPs’, or Internet Service Providers) give their customers full information that they can all understand.
+More than eight out of ten of us now have home broadband, and that’s a rising trend we’re keen to encourage.
+At the same time, this popularity makes it all the more important that the broadband companies (the ‘ISPs’, or Internet Service Providers) give consumers the information they need to help them make an informed choice.

-The Code will apply to home broadband services which come to you through your normal fixed phone line or cable.
-In signing up to the Code, it means your ISP agrees to provide clear and accurate information.
+The Code applies to home broadband services which come to you through your normal fixed phone line or cable.
+In signing up to the Code, your ISP agrees to provide clear and accurate information.